RIVeR-Lab/apriltags_ros/README.md

 - Run catkin_make from the root of your workspace
 - Change remap parameters in the launch files to match your input topics

-## Example With ROSbag from Zed Camera
-- Download ros bag from (Still need to upload)
-- Launch corespoing launch file

-*Note: Mesurments used in launch file probably do not match rosbags*

 ## Topics
 #####__/apriltag_detector/compressed/parameter_descriptions__
 I don't know what this does please add details and submit a pull request